dspsandbox/lidarTDC/README.md

 * **RAM**.
 512MB DDR3 memory.
 Accessible to both PS and PL (via DMA).
 * **Python Server**.
 Devoted to the configuration/operation of the PL.
 It is has direct access to the data stored in the RAM memory.
 Communication with the Central Control System is performed over the 1Gbps etherent PHY.
  * **FSM**.
 Finite state machine implementing the TDC logic.
 Expected temporal resolution: 5ns (sampling on both edges of a 100 MHz clk).
 64 bit time stamping:
     * 23-00 : counter (in units of 5ns).
-Maximu intgeration time of 33ms.
+Maximum intgeration time of 33ms.
     * 31-24 : external timestamp
     * 63-32 : mask (used to mark the inputs on which a rising edge has been detected).
 Up to 32 detectors.
 * **PLL**.
 Phase lock loop.